 SA4 selects and ETSI will contract the LLs to perform the subjective listening tests described in this document.
 SA4 selects the languages used in each experiment conducted by each LL.
 SA4 further selects and ETSI will contract the HL, the CL, and the GAL to perform respective tasks defined in this document.

-[The LLs shall provide unprocessed 48 kHz sampled raw speech, mixed content and music samples to the HL.]
+[The LLs and volunteering contributors (SA4 companies) shall provide unprocessed 48 kHz sampled raw speech, mixed content and music samples to the MC.

+The material collection entity (MC) shall control that the unprocessed raw material (both artificially created and real recorded) meets the requirements defined by SA4, collect a pool of model parameters and sound materials and choose the model parameters and sound materials to be used in the experiments in a randomized blind process.]

 The PC shall deliver a CuT executable to the HL and ETSI.